Overcoming Sugar Addictions & The Best Natural Substitutes

 - Cravings & Hunger Pangs

 - Muscle Aches

-Realise that this is your body's way of overcoming and detoxing from the addiction - it's a natural withdrawal symptom response which will eventually subside.
+The important thing to realise, is that this is your body's way of detoxifying itself from the addiction and these reactions will eventually subside.

 The sugar addiction has been formed over a long period of time and will take a little time to alleviate before you no longer desire processed sugar any more.

 Giving up refined sugar doesn't necessarily mean giving up your sweet tooth.